DNSCrypt/dnscrypt-proxy/.github/ISSUE_TEMPLATE/bugs.md

 ---

-## Please read the context below before submitting a bug report
+## Please read before filling a bug report

 This tracker is dedicated to tracking bugs, reproducible in the context described in the "Context" section.